marc-hanheide/SIA-HRI-16/README.md

 #### 13/05/16: Human-Robot Collaboration

+Here we are going to look into ways humans and robot can effectively collaborate in tasks, focusing on physical interaction and task coordination.

 | Paper  | Presented by | Discussed by|
 |------- | ------------ | ----------- |
 | [**5-1**](PDF/St. Clair, Mataric - 2011 - Task coordination and assistive opportunity detection via social interaction in collaborative human-robot ta.pdf) St. Clair, A. & Mataric, M., 2011.
 Task coordination and assistive opportunity detection via social interaction in collaborative human-robot tasks.
 In Proc.
 Int.
 Conf. on Collaboration Technologies and Systems (CTS).
 IEEE, pp. 168–172.
 Available at: http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=5928682 [Accessed December 10, 2012]. | ? | ? |